By EMILY WAGSTER PETTUS

 JACKSON, Miss.
 (AP) - The Mississippi Supreme Court has ruled that the Legislature does not have an obligation to fully fund a school budget formula that was put into law two decades ago.

-The court ruled Thursday against 21 school districts that sued the state in 2015.
-They sought money to make up for years of shortfalls when lawmakers didn't fully fund the Mississippi Adequate Education Program.
+The court ruled Thursday against 21 school districts that sued the state in August 2014, just after the start of the 2015 state budget year.
+They sought money to make up for shortfalls when lawmakers didn't fully fund the Mississippi Adequate Education Program.

-The attorney representing the districts is former Gov. Ronnie Musgrove, who pushed the funding formula into law in 1997.
+The attorney representing the districts is former Gov. Ronnie Musgrove.

 The formula is designed to give school districts enough money to meet midlevel academic standards, but it has been short-funded most years.